Antvirf/nomad-proto/gitops-controller-draft/README.md

 - [controller_nomadjobgroup.go](./controller_nomadjobgroup.go)
   - Fetch list of `NomadJobGroup` objects from Nomad variable store
   - Fetch list of `GitRepository` objects from Nomad variable store, figure out the right `GitRepository` for each `NomadJobGroup`
+  - Controller loop #1: Create/update `NomadJobGroup` objects in relevant paths
+    - Find the `NomadJobGroup` files defined in these repositories (using relative path and regex filters for file names)
+    - Push them to Nomad as Variables for next reconciliation loop
+  - Controller loop #2: Create/update Nomad Jobs
     - Find the job spec files defined in these repositories (using relative path and regex filters for file names)
     - Register (=run) these jobs on Nomad, adding relevant meteadata
+  - Controller loop #3: (planned) Prune deleted Jobs
+    - Based on jobs that exist on the cluster, are managed by the controller (as evidenced by their `meta` block data), but no longer exist in Nomad Variables, should be purged
+    - Actual behaviour (whether to delete vs. just log the discrepancy) to be set based on a flag from `NomadJobGroup` (perhaps `purge(bool)`), that is then saved in the `meta` of each job created by that `NomadJobGroup`

 Both resource types would also benefit from additional `status` fields to provide more information about the current revision of each app, last update time, reasons for failure, if any, etc. Optimally I would like to see all the information necessary to debug behaviour just by looking at the `status_` fields of these objects - there should be no need to always look at the controller's logs.
 The state information of a "failed reconciliation" due to for example a malformed Job specification must be stored in one of these controller-managed Nomad Variables.

 Finally, adding some type of webhook/API endpoint to trigger immediate reconciliation (or pause reconciliations temporarily) would also improve the operator experience significantly, along with commands for bootstrapping a cluster by initializing it with a `GitRepository` and a `NomadJobGroup`.

-What is currently missing is the ability to **declaratively** create `NomadJobGroup` objects from the contents of a repo.
-Flux handles this by having the `Kustomize` resource be *recursive*, in that there is usually a 'root' `Kustomization` pointing at a particular directory, which will then pick up any new `Kustomization` objects added within the subdirectories. `NomadJobGroup` could be expanded in a similar way, where, in its given source repo/path/filter, it deploys any `NomadJobGroup` objects it finds as Nomad Variables to the cluster.
-An additional filter parameter is probably worth adding here, as the filter expression for `NomadJobGroup` objects and regular Nomad Job specifications would likely need to be different.
-The `status_` fields present in `NomadJobGroup` would also need to be expanded with information about the origin of each variable (which `GitRepository` and `NomadJobGroup` sourced it, etc).

 ## Basic logic flow